 Principles of Graduate Education

 Reflecting the multidisciplinary orientation of the program, faculty and students employ a wide array of methods in their work.
-Faculty possess expertise in areas as diverse as longitudinal modeling, community-based research, interpretive interviewing, program evaluation, observational methods, survey methodology, action research, and ethnography.
+Faculty possess expertise in areas as diverse as longitudinal modeling, community-based research, qualitative research, program evaluation, observational methods, survey methodology, and action research.
 The program explicitly values both qualitative and quantitative methods and encourages students to become proficient in both.

 There is a high demand for professionals with expertise in human development and family studies.
 Regardless of whether students end up in academic or applied settings, they are prepared for a life of scholarship and service.
 In addition to faculty positions at universities and colleges, recent graduates have careers in government, human service agencies, educational and prevention programs, technical assistance organizations, and policy institutes.

 The PhD curriculum is designed to provide advanced training in HDFS.
 Whether our graduates end up in academic or applied settings, we prepare them for work that includes independent research, outreach, and teaching.
 Students who are admitted to the PhD program are expected to have completed a research-based master’s thesis prior to admission or to complete the requirements for our MS degree as part of their PhD curriculum.
 Student who apply to our PhD program with a master’s degree that does not include an empirical thesis will need to complete a pre-doctoral research project prior to taking the doctoral preliminary exam.
 PhD students must take a proseminar in HDFS and three courses in human development and family theory.
 Students choose additional HDFS graduate courses to fill out their major area of concentration.